 Our Plant-Based Holiday Menu Plan

-Appetizer- Simple Plate of Veggies and Hot Toasted Nuts– For these, I just arrange my favorite bite sized veggies on a gorgeous plate and toast my favorite nuts.
+Appetizer- Simple Plate of Veggies and Hot Toasted Nuts– For these, I just arrange my favorite bite-sized veggies on a gorgeous plate and toast my favorite nuts.

-Give you more time to plan a healthy satisfying menu
+- Now give you more time to plan a healthy satisfying menu

-Cook an entire menu without feeling overwhelmed and stressed out
+- Help you cook an entire menu without feeling overwhelmed and stressed out

-Allow more time with your family and guests
+- Now allow more time with your family and guests

-Cost less as you prepared and shopped using a list and a plan
+- And will cost less as you prepared and shopped using a list and a plan

-And most importantly
+And most importantly!

-It will make it easier to clean up the kitchen as you will have a clear plan of action and a clear map of what happens when.
-Take holiday meal planning one step further and write your menu down and add the prep and cooking to a calendar.
-I start four days before any holiday and schedule the prep and cooking of each dish.
-So I will. for example, peel my potatoes the day before and place them in water in the fridge and I will wash and peel the veggies a day or two in advance and bag and place in the fridge.
+- So, it will make it easier to clean up the kitchen because I have a clear plan of action and a clear map of what happens when.
+Now, take holiday meal planning one step further, write your menu down and add the prep and cooking to a calendar.
+For example, I start four days before any holiday and schedule the prep and cooking of each dish.
+So, I will, for example, peel my potatoes the day before and place them in water in the fridge and then wash and peel the veggies a day or two in advance and bag and place them in the fridge.